commonknowledge/contracts/src/standard-28days.md

         more time on the Work, up to a maximum of 15% of the staff time estimated in the proposal.
-    6. If you require further changes after this time has been spent, Go Free Range will provide a proposal for a new piece of Work.
+    6. If you require further changes after this time has been spent, Common Knowledge will provide a proposal for a new piece of Work.

 5. ### Required Materials